 1940 Rear suspension became an option for the larger models.

 1947 The GT model went on sale as the S7, but its unconventional lines, slow speed and high cost did it no favours.

 1949 A more streamlined version, the S8, appeared and the S7 continued as the de luxe model.
-The two twins continued to be built in small numbers
+The two twins continued to be built in small numbers until the mid-1950s.

 1950 As Sunbeam Cycles Ltd of 11 Armoury Road, Birmingham.
 Advert on this page.

 1956 Construction of the S7 and S8 models ceased but they remained available for a further two years as sales were slow; subsequently the Sunbeam name all but disappeared.

 1959 The Sunbeam name appeared on a scooter that was a duplicate of the Triumph Tigress.
 For the next few years various versions were built, carrying the Sunbeam badge, but the firm had failed to keep up with changing times.

 1965 Scooters were dropped and thus came the end of the Sunbeam name on motorised two-wheelers.